 What’s common to a lot of these trends is that the case for automation was growing stronger already, but additional covid-19 factors just serve to reinforce the direction of travel.
 I don’t think there’s any doubt that the pandemic is accelerating the pace of change, whilst adding its own twists as well.
-In the last article in this series I will look at some of the challenges and opportunities these developments present to technology professionals.

 2 July 2020

-This is the second in a series of four posts based on the talk that Aptumus CEO Tim Connolly gave to the Cloud Industry Forum on 24 June, titled: “Why covid-19 is accelerating the move to hybrid human / machine business models.”
+This is the second in a series of three posts based on the talk that Aptumus CEO Tim Connolly gave to the Cloud Industry Forum on 24 June, titled: “Why covid-19 is accelerating the move to hybrid human / machine business models.”
 In this post he looks at Remote Working and the Future of the Office.